 It’s a significant issue for many of us and so this blog is all about how we can help you overcome the fear.
 So the summer weather has certainly arrived here in Bude.
 But whilst for most of us this brings a sense of excitement for others it may well bring anxiety.
-Flying, and more specifically flying away for the annual summer holiday.
+Flying, and more specifically flying away for the annual summer holidays.
 Yes, we may well be told that flying is one of the safest ways of travelling, but for many it’s an anxiety inducing experience.
 Thankfully, there are simple steps that we can take to make it a little more of a relaxing experience.

 Get to know the plane.

 Find a picture of the plane off the internet and try and familiarise yourself with it.
 You can stick the image on the fridge door so you are repeatedly reminded of it – the more familiar the environment will be when you do travel.

 At the Airport.

 Airports are naturally a very busy and somewhat disconcerting to the unseasoned traveller.
 Leave yourself plenty of time to get there, and try and find a quiet corner to relax.
 All the time thinking how your holiday destination will be when you get there.
 The weather, surroundings make it really vivid in your mind.

 Caffeinated soft drinks could make you feel more anxious so opt for a herbal tea or water to help you feel refreshed and relaxed.